denevell/Natch-Android/README.md

 --

-* Task: EditText which automatically hides the keyboard
 * Task: Start using gradle for normal builds
 * Task: Gradle for the junit tests
 * Task: Setup ci server that simply builds it